AI for Law Firms and Legal Departments

 • Are time entry write-offs and under-recorded billable hours reducing realisation on matters where the work was done?

-RaftLabs builds AI for law firms and legal departments in the US, UK, and Australia.
-Contract review pipelines flag key clauses in minutes.
-Due diligence AI covers data rooms of hundreds of documents and delivers a structured issues report in hours.
-100+ shipped since 2020.
+Adoption of AI for contract review doubled year over year (LegalOn, 2026).
+RaftLabs builds AI for law firms and legal departments across the US, UK, Europe, Canada, and the UAE: contract review that flags key clauses in minutes, and due diligence over data rooms of hundreds of documents delivered as a structured issues report in hours.
+Every citation is attorney-verified.

 Trusted by